basho-labs/puppet-riak/README.md

 # Puppet module for Riak

-This module allows you to manage Riak with puppet.
+This module allows you to manage Riak with Puppet.

-Riak is a Dynamo-inspired key/value store that scales predictably and easily.
-Riak combines a decentralized key/value store, a flexible map/reduce engine, and a friendly HTTP/JSON query interface to provide a database ideally suited for Web applications.
-And, without any object-relational mappers and other heavy middleware, applications built on Riak can be both simpler and more powerful.
-For complete documentation and source code, see the Riak home page at [Basho][1].
+## Description

+[Riak](http://basho.com/riak/) is an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.

+This repository is **community supported**.
+We both appreciate and need your contribution to keep it stable.
+For more on how to contribute, [take a look at the contribution process](#contribution).

+Thank you for being part of the community!
+We love you for it.

 ## Getting Started